The Depth of China’s Crisis

 Still, it’s a challenge to get people in China to replace pork for other meats in their diet.
 A shift from pork to chicken meat has been most prevalent among Chinese institutional entities, including educational and state facilities, and at hotels, restaurants, and in the food processing sector.

 China’s per capita pork consumption (tree map at left) far exceeds that of the US and other major countries, and is only surpassed in parts of Europe, according to a Gro comparison of data from USDA PS&D and FAO.
 Meanwhile, China’s consumption of chicken meat (tree map at right) is far below that of many Western countries, suggesting there is considerable room for growth of chicken and beef in China’s diet.
-Click on the image to go to an interactive display on the Gro web app.

 The price of broiler chickens has dropped sharply since briefly making record highs near the end of October.
 Helping to push prices lower were the announcement of the end of the import ban from the US, healthy producer margins, and additional supplies of frozen products.
 The price ratio of broiler chickens to hogs is now near record lows, which should further encourage consumers to switch to chicken meat.